kylecombes/pneumask-android/README.md

    non-Google Play) sources.
 If it does, simply follow the on-screen instructions.
 If no such prompt appears and the installation merely fails, do the following:
-     * Allow app installations from unknown sources by going to your phone’s Settings -> Security -> Unknown Sources and enable installations to allow installation of apps from sources other than Google Play.
+     * Allow app installations from unknown sources by going to your phone’s Settings -> Security -> Unknown Sources and enable installations.
 This setting might have a different name, depending on your version of Android and device manufacturer.
+     * Try to install the app again by re-opening the download or revisiting the link above.

 # Using the app